 DX100 Accelerated Programming

-This course is an accelerated learning course covering basic and advanced programming functions and instructions.
-It may be beneficial to XRC and NX100 Advanced users as a transition over to the next generation controller.
+This course is an accelerated programming class covering both basic and advanced programming functions/instructions into a single class.
+It may be beneficial to XRC and NX100 Advanced users as a means to transition over to the next generation controller.

 Primary topics include:

 - Working safely in and around the robot cell

 - Programming basic and advanced I/O and control instructions

 - Monitoring and using basic and advanced Arithmetic variable instructions

 - Programming and editing w/ the INFORM III language

 - Monitoring and using basic and advanced position variables